The Secret French Riviera, Our Must-See Spots

 Saint-Paul-de-Vence

-Toile Blance - A contemporary Boutique Guest House with wonderful pool, cuisine, and hosts.
+Toile Blanche - A contemporary Boutique Guest House with a wonderful pool, cuisine, and hosts.

-La Colombe D’Or - A Riviera Institution, it attracted Europe’s creative elite since the 1930s.
+La Colombe d’Or - A Riviera Institution.
 Make sure to reserve a table outside far in advance.
 It’s also a hotel with 25 rooms and probably the finest collections of art in the world.
-We stayed there, and take a closer inside.

 Les Remparts - The best hilltop restaurant in the village - small menu but excellent local fresh fish cuisine.
-Sit at the counter and ask for Romain.
+Sit at the counter.

 Apéritif: